 11. Concept Laser X Line 2000R — Gargantuan 3D Printer for metal

 - Company based: Germany

 - Build volume: 800 x 400 x 500 mm

-We’re arguably cheating here, because the Concept Laser X Line 2000R is not an FDM 3D printer, but one that uses Direct Metal Laser Sintering to print strong and accurate metal parts.
+The Concept Laser X Line 2000R uses Direct Metal Laser Sintering to print strong and accurate metal parts, and costs millions.
 However, this machine is such an engineering feat that we felt compelled to include it, with large print volumes exponentially harder to achieve with metal 3D printing technologies.